AquanJSW/dotfiles-manager/README.md

     # Push to the remote repository
     ```

-    > [!NOTE]
-    > The *update* functionalities like *update* and *delete*, due to their low
-    > frequency of use, are not intended to be implemented.
-    > If you want to update or delete an entity, you can do it manually by using
-    > other utils like `sqlite3`, `python -m sqlite3`, *DB Browser for SQLite*, etc.

 1. Then on another device, register it too:

-    > [!NOTE]
-    > You need to manually create an empty dotfile if you don't have the
-    > configuration file yet to register the path.

-    > [!NOTE]
-    > By default, the `sync HOST` command will need diff tool to sync with
-    > confirmations, currently supported diff tools are `nvim` and `VSCode`.
-    > You can also using `-f` to force sync without confirmations.

     ```pwsh
     # Clone your updated repository